 I became a tax attorney in order to use tax credits as a tool for community development.
 I always approach complex structures and technical issues with this big picture in mind.
-I love the variety and impact of my work, having represented borrowers (QALICBs), community development entities (CDEs), developers, investors, and syndicators in real estate transactions all over the country including affordable housing, schools, health centers, homeless shelter and service facilities, mixed-use developments, and job-creating industrial facilities.
+I love the variety and impact of my work, having represented borrowers, developers, community development entities, lenders, investors, and syndicators in real estate transactions all over the country, including affordable housing, schools, health centers, homeless shelter and service facilities, mixed-use developments, and job-creating industrial facilities.
 The people and organizations behind these projects are truly inspirational.
 Attending a ribbon-cutting and spending time with clients and community members touched by a project fills me with energy and pride.
 I am also the firm’s internal engagement partner and co-chair of the firm’s Social and Wellness Committee.
 When I’m not working, I can usually be found around my own community in Logan Square, with my wife, Alison and our two cats Digby and Winston.

 Current Focus: I am tax counsel on projects with a focus on new markets tax credits (NMTC) and low-income housing tax credits (LIHTC).
 I am proud to specialize in representing QALICB borrowers, CDE lenders, and affordable housing developers, as well as nonprofit and tax-exempt organizations.
-I also represent tax credit investors and work with renewable energy, historic, and certain state tax credits.
+I also represent tax credit investors and work with historic rehabilitation tax credits and certain state tax credits.